Quick overview

 - Records of communication: emails, text messages, or other forms of written communication that may show that the accused actually committed the bullying.

-- Medical reports: The victim should gather related medical documentation, specifically evidence of medical problems caused by workplace bullying, including reports from psychologists or psychiatrists that demonstrate the negative impact on mental health.
+- Medical reports: The victim should gather related medical documentation, specifically evidence of health problems caused by workplace bullying, including reports from psychologists or psychiatrists that demonstrate the negative impact on mental health.

 What laws apply to mobbing and bossing?

 There is no law in the Czech Republic that specifically deals with workplace bullying.
-These terms are not defined in the Czech legal system.
+These terms are not defined in Czech law.
 However, there are several laws that can be applied to cases of mobbing or bossing if bullying is considered a criminal offence.
 Key ones include:

 - The Criminal Code contains provisions that may be relevant to workplace bullying as a criminal offence.
 Specifically, mobbing or bossing may qualify as a crime of oppression (section 177) or battery (section 146) if physical or psychological harm to the victim occurs.